Immortality

 The Fountain of Eternal Life in Cleveland, Ohio, United States, is described as symbolizing "Man rising above death, reaching upward to God and toward Peace."

 Immortality is the concept of eternal life and permanent resistance to death from natural causes.
 Some species possess "biological immortality" due to an apparent lack of the Hayflick limit.

 From at least the time of the ancient Mesopotamians, there has been a conviction that gods may be physically immortal, and that this is also a state that the gods at times offer humans.
 In Christianity, the conviction that God may offer physical immortality with the resurrection of the flesh at the end of time has traditionally been at the center of its beliefs.
 What form an unending human life would take, or whether an immaterial soul exists and possesses immortality, has been a major point of focus of religion, as well as the subject of speculation and debate.
 In religious contexts, immortality is often stated to be one of the promises of divinities to human beings who perform virtue or follow divine law.

-Some scientists, futurists and philosophers have theorized about the immortality of the human body, with some suggesting that human immortality may be achievable in the first few decades of the 21st century with the help of certain speculative technologies such as mind uploading (digital immortality).
+Some scientists, futurists, and philosophers have theorized about the immortality of the human body, with some suggesting that human immortality may be achievable in the first few decades of the 21st century with the help of certain speculative technologies such as mind uploading (digital immortality).

 Definitions

 Scientific

 Life extension technologies claim to be developing a path to complete rejuvenation.
 Cryonics holds out the hope that the dead can be revived in the future, following sufficient medical advancements.
-While, as shown with creatures such as hydra and Planarian worms, it is indeed possible for a creature to be biologically immortal, these are animals which are physiologically very different from humans, and it is not known if something comparable will ever be possible for humans.
+While, as shown with creatures such as hydra and Planarian worms, it is indeed possible for a creature to be biologically immortal, these animals are physiologically very different from humans, and it is not known if something comparable will ever be possible for humans.

 Religious

 Immortality in religion refers usually to either the belief in physical immortality or a more spiritual afterlife.
-In traditions such as ancient Egyptian beliefs, Mesopotamian beliefs and ancient Greek beliefs, the immortal gods consequently were considered to have physical bodies.
+In traditions such as ancient Egyptian beliefs, Mesopotamian beliefs and ancient Greek beliefs, the immortal gods consequently were considered to have physical bodies, whilst still being immortal.
 In Mesopotamian and Greek religion, the gods also made certain men and women physically immortal, whereas in Christianity, many believe that all true believers will be resurrected to physical immortality.
 Similar beliefs that physical immortality is possible are held by Rastafarians or Rebirthers.